BleuLlama/USB_DSKY/README.md

 - "REST" sends 'r'

 This is the mapping for the poweron "bank 0".
 You can change the content in the 9 other banks to suit your application's needs.
+There's also a direct-ascii mode avaialble as well.

 # Reprogrammable Banks